‘Lies, the telling of beautiful, untrue things, is the true meaning of Art’

 Robert Jackson is an Irish artist who lives and works in Scotland.
-He was born in Dublin and while growing up moved between Dublin, London, Bristol and Waterford with his family.
-Ending up living and staying Waterford during his teens was very important to his development as an artist.
-Waterford’s local art scene and inspirational teachers, tutors and friends there including Roger Garbett and Anne O’Regan helped to foster his interests in Art and develop his art practice.
+He was born in Dublin and while growing up moved between Dublin, London, Bristol and Waterford.
+Ending up living and staying in Waterford during his teens was very important to his development as an artist.
+The Waterford local art scene and his inspirational teachers, tutors and friends there; including Roger Garbett and Anne O’Regan helped to foster his interests in Art and develop his art practice.

-Robert studied Fine Art Printmaking at the NCAD and received his MFA from DJCAD, Dundee.
-His primary art practice now involves painting, printmaking and emerging digital technologies including CNC milling, 3D scanning and 3D printing.
+Robert went on to study Fine Art Printmaking at the NCAD and received his MFA from DJCAD, Dundee.
+During his studies, his primary art practice has involved painting, printmaking and more recently has moved into the realms of emerging digital technologies including CNC milling, 3D scanning and 3D printing.
 He is a prolific artist and paints daily in his studio in Fife, Scotland.
 Robert’s work is inspired by the people he’s met and the places he’s visited.

 Above: An inside view to Robert’s painting studio.